Allied Airways: Demise

 On 1 February 1947, the process of absorbing all the AAJC airlines into British European Airways (BEA) started as part of the government plan for the full nationalisation of all UK scheduled airlines, so operators such as Railway Air Services and Scottish Airways were immediately subsumed and lost their identities.
 BEA also wanted Allied Airways, but Gandar Dower fought them until, on 11 April 1947, he couldn't run his scheduled flights because of a lack of serviceable aircraft, so BEA summarily confiscated the airline.

 In what was seen as a very cynical move by their management, two days later, Fresson, who was still working for BEA after it had taken over Scottish Airways, was sent to Aberdeen to manage the transfer.
 He said of the event “I have always felt that at that moment Gandar Dower and I became friends in adversity.
 We had been blatantly robbed of many years' hard work and effort”.
 Gandar Dower was left with a few aircraft and a hangar at Dyce and held on for many years.
 He fought long and hard for compensation (including asking questions in the House of Commons directly about the matter) and eventually received £132,530 from BEA on 30 May 1973.

-Fleet List
+Fleet

 The early livery consisted of the upper half of the fuselage and engine nacelles yellow and the lower halves purple - the colours of Cambridge University Amateur Dramatic Club of which Gandar Dower had been a member.
 A thin white stripe separated the colours.
 Wings and tail surfaces were silver and registration letters were black.
 Other lettering was yellow on the purple surfaces.
 Later a plain silver scheme was adopted with black lettering.

 Accidents and incidents

 The following aircraft were involved in accidents and incidents while they were with the airline: G-ACAN, G-ACRH, G-ADFI, G-ACZE, G-ACZF, G-ADAH and G-ADDE.
-See the Fleet List above for details.
+See Fleet above for details.